 Don’t get me wrong: I have a stubborn streak a mile wide and I don’t like being fussed over, but there were many times I needed help that no one stepped up to help me, whether they were strangers or even family and friends.
 Now that I have an amputation, however, and there is visual proof that there is something wrong with me, now people are falling over themselves to help me.

-- Have the dying of two feet stepped on in the grocery store and lay on the floor in agony and screaming in pain… no one offers assistance.
+- Have a dying stepped on in the grocery store and lay on the floor in agony and screaming in pain… no one offers assistance.
 Get knocked over in the grocery store and knocked out of my wheelchair onto the floor… dozens of people jump in to help.

 - Unable to reach something on a top shelf while shopping with a walker while I had two feet, people bustled by and stared rudely.
 Wheel anywhere with a small shopping basket in my lap after the amputation and everyone wants to reach things for me.

 - Couldn’t get a fucking hand with dishes, cooking, or laundry when Frankenfoot was all necrotic rot and gangrene… Now people think it’s okay to just take things from my hands and take over whatever it is I was doing because I’m in a wheelchair and have one leg.

 - No one stopped to let me pass when I was on a walker with two legs, but now people stop and wait obscenely long amounts of time to let me pass since I have one leg.

 - No one insisted on pushing the wheelchair when I had two legs and needed to use it, but now people will just start pushing me even when I object.